 By staying with the broad match type, your ad will be shown for the largest amount of search queries.
-The truth is, while broad match is the default keyword match type, it’s not necessarily the best choice for those who are just starting out.
+The truth is, while a broad match is the default keyword match type, it’s not necessarily the best choice for those who are just starting out with paid search.

-- Broad match can save you time when it comes to researching relevant keywords.
+- Broad matches can save you time when it comes to researching relevant keywords.
 Keyword variations in different match types can help you to cover more searches.

-If you want to do it right however, you may want to use modified broad match.
+If you want to do it right, however, you may want to use a modified broad match.

 Modified Broad Match